Geosphere-Austria/dataset-api-docs/README.md

 If you are facing issues with the API or if you have suggestions, please open a new issue.

-If your request better fits in an e-mail, please contact **datahub.feedback@geosphere.at**
+If your request better fits in an e-mail, please contact **datahub.support@geosphere.at**

 ## Build